the-catalystmc/the-catalystmc/README.md

-### Hello, Rhyine here, I am on a mission to prove the keyboard is mightier than the sword.! 🤓
+###I believe the keyboard is mightier than the sword.! 🤓

 ## Stats